 Throw on that colourful dress that you’ve been dying to wear or why not buy something special for the occasion?
-Maybe your fiancé will notice, maybe not, but you will see it every time you look back on your photos and think you look gorgeous ❤️
+Maybe your fiancé will notice, maybe not, but you will see it every time you look back on your photos and notice how gorgeous looked. ❤️

-Have something in mind?
-Great!
-Just try to avoid blacks and whites as it can often have the opposite effect and wash people out or blend you right into your surroundings.
+In the same vein, try to avoid solid blacks and whites as they can often have the opposite effect and wash you out or blend you right into your surroundings.

-Ok, don’t shoot me, but you might think that I’m contradicting everything I just said in point 1 in a minute.
+Ok, don’t shoot me, but in a minute you might think that I’m contradicting everything I said above.

-So if you are planning to have a hair and make up trial before your wedding, try to arrange it on the same day, so that you feel fabulous at your pre-wedding shoot.
+So if you are planning to have a hair and make up trial before your wedding, why not arrange it on the same day, so that you feel fabulous at your pre-wedding shoot?

 If you are not planning a make up trial, or your stylist just can’t fit you in, don’t worry.

-Apply your make up as if you were going out – make up usually looks a little lighter in photos.
+Apply your make up as if you were going out for the night as make up usually looks lighter in photos.

-A little mascara will draw attention to your eyes and lip-gloss will make your lips look really kissable, so consider applying some even if you’re not usually big on make up.
+A little mascara will draw attention to your eyes and lipstick or gloss will make your lips look really kissable, so consider applying some even if you’re not usually big on make up.

-Remember the big hair and shoulder pads in the 80s?
-How recognisable are they?!
+Remember the big 80s hair and shoulder pads?
+How recognisable are they?
 Even if you were born later on, everyone knows an 80s outfit immediately.

 You don’t have to bring a second outfit and often couples rather accessorise, but if you would like to mix things up (and don’t mind changing in a field, behind a bush, or between car doors) a second t-shirt, shirt or sweater for the boys is more than enough to achieve a different look.